cylissama/mesonet-machine-learning/notes/task_notes.md

 - subset the PRISM data for KY using the 4 lat long data points
 - format that data for the input of pymica
 - tmean and prcp

+## Thu Feb 27

+Get timestamps in the csv converted files
+PRCP and TMEAN are the data points to work with